railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

 * Entering statutory public holidays into the system.

-You can click on each node to open the corresponding form in Open ERP.
-Some actions aren't owned by Open ERP, such as contacts with government offices and insurance companies.
+You can click on each node to open the corresponding form in OpenERP.
+Some actions aren't owned by OpenERP, such as contacts with government offices and insurance companies.
 In this case click on the document icon to get the documents to be completed and posted or faxed to the institutions: